bren2102/Restaurant-page/README.md

 # Restaurant Page

-> Javascript application using ES6 and webpack.
-In this app you use what you’ve learned and take a chance to continue practicing DOM manipulation by dynamically rendering a simple restaurant homepage.
-By the end, you are going to be using JavaScript alone to generate the entire contents of the website.
+Javascript application using ES6 and webpack.
+In this app, you use what you’ve learned and taken a chance to continue practicing DOM manipulation by dynamically rendering a simple restaurant homepage.
+By the end, you are going to be using JavaScript alone to generate the entire contents of the website.he website.

 ## Built With